jmalochee/ussic/README.md

 the json directory contains the raw parsed data and can be used to port into most other working environments. please note the following
 * some fields are comprised of nested arrays
-* divisions data contains line breaks as '\n', please handle according to your use case
+* some fields contains line breaks as '\n', please handle according to your use case

 ### activerecord